Hosting Your Own IGV-Web

 }

-Track Registry#
+Track registry#

 The set of pre-defined tracks presented in the Tracks menu is different depending on the currently selected reference genome.
 The items presented in the menu are defined in the file specified by the trackRegistryFile property in igvwebConfig.js by associating lists of track configuration files with genome IDs.

 The example track registry file below will result in two items for the Tracks menu when the hg19 genome is selected, and a single menu item for hg38.
-Note: make sure to include the comma after every item in the list, except the last one.

 {